telerik/ajax-docs/controls/scheduler/data-binding/using-the-data-source-property.md

 RadScheduler has a **DataSource** property that lets you bind it to any object that implements the IListSource or IEnumerable interface.
 Thus, you can bind the scheduler directly to a DataTable or DataView (IListSource), or to various List objects (IEnumerable).

 When using the **DataSource** property to bind the scheduler, you must also implement the code for inserting, updating, and deleting appointments using the **RadScheduler** server-side events.
+A sample implementation can be found in the [Scheduler bound to a List using the DataSource property](https://www.telerik.com/support/code-library/scheduler-bound-to-a-list-using-the-datasource-property) Code Library project.

 If you are using custom fields/attributes, you must write them directly to the data source in these events, so you can later access them in the **AppointmentDataBound** event and either use them for your logic, or add them to the Attributes collection of the appointment.